Frequently asked Questions

 Planning

-You can park in town at the many pay and display car parks with disabled parking or you can use the Free Park & Ride which is 1km from the Centre of Halesworth.
+You can park in town at the many pay and display car parks with disabled parking or you can use the Free Park & Ride which is .5m from the Centre of Halesworth.

 More about parking in the Parking FAQ

-Julia Berry and Lucy King-Smith who have attended the INK Festival for several years, here are our top tips
+Julia Berry and Lucy King-Smith who have attended the INK Festival for several years, share their top tips

-Collect your programme and separate map of Halesworth from either of our box offices or at your first venue.
+1. Collect your programme and map of Halesworth from either of the box offices or at your first venue.
+Programmes are available at Halesworth shops now and pop up box office from 10 April.

 Evening events are ticketed separately and do not give access to the daytime festival.